ducthangng/go-RTC/server/README.md

 ## ARCHITECTURE

-Each service will have one separated folders.
-In that folder, where will be everything except Entities, as Entities (or Models - the struct of the database) should be define outside in a folder for keeping the Package System of Go.
+Each service will have one separated folder.
+In that folder, where will be everything except Entities, as Entities (or Models - the struct of the database) should be defined outside in a folder for keeping the "best of Package System".

 Therefore, calling_service will consist all the related to calling service.